-Leave of Absence: Requests for a leave of absence by PIs (all funding mechanisms) will be handled on a case-by-case basis.
+Leave of Absence: Requests for a leave of absence by a PI will be handled on a case-by-case basis.
 If possible, please contact the Scientific Director at least 30 days prior to the proposed beginning of leave.

 The Society reserves the right to deny requests for extensions, leaves of absence, or transfers.